Framing Calculator

 How much does it cost to frame a house?+

 Framing a new 2,000 sq ft house costs $30,000–$80,000 depending on design complexity, lumber prices, and region.
-This covers all wall framing, floor systems, and roof framing — not sheathing, insulation, drywall, or finish materials.
-Complex roof designs (multiple valleys, dormers, hips) and multi-story homes push toward the high end.
-Simple single-story slab-on-grade homes with a gable roof land at the low end.
+This covers all wall framing, floor systems, and roof framing.
+Simple single-story slab-on-grade homes with a gable roof land at the low end; complex multi-story homes with complex roof lines push to the high end.
 In high-cost markets like California, framing a 2,000 sq ft home routinely exceeds $100,000.

 What size lumber is used for wall framing?+

-2×4 lumber is standard for interior walls and many exterior walls in mild climates.
-2×6 is used for exterior walls in cold climates (allows R-19–R-21 insulation vs R-13–R-15 in 2×4 walls) and for load-bearing walls requiring extra strength.
-2×6 exterior walls are required by energy codes in many northern US states.
-The actual dimensions: a 2×4 is 1.5" × 3.5"; a 2×6 is 1.5" × 5.5" — the extra 2 inches is entirely for insulation depth.
+2×4 lumber is standard for interior walls and exterior walls in mild climates.
+2×6 is used for exterior walls in cold climates (IRC requires R-20 wall insulation in Climate Zones 5–8, accommodated by 2×6 framing with R-19 batts) and for load-bearing walls requiring extra strength.
+A 2×4 actual dimension is 1.5" × 3.5"; a 2×6 is 1.5" × 5.5" — the extra 2 inches is entirely for insulation depth.

 Do I need a permit to frame a wall?+

-Yes in most cases — adding or removing walls (especially load-bearing) requires a building permit in most US jurisdictions.
-Moving a small non-structural closet partition may not require a permit, but check with your local building department first.
+Yes in most cases.
+Adding or removing walls (especially load-bearing) requires a building permit in most US jurisdictions.
 Any framing connected to electrical, plumbing, or HVAC work always requires permits.
 Unpermitted framing creates problems when selling — inspectors flag it, title companies hold closings, and it may need to be removed or permitted retroactively.

 How accurate is this framing calculator?+

-Very accurate for basic stud count and lumber quantity for simple rectangular walls.
-It includes studs, top plate, and bottom plate — the three primary framing components.
-It does not include headers, king studs, trimmers, blocking, corner assemblies, or structural hardware — add 10–15% to the lumber total for these on simple walls with one door opening, or 20–25% for walls with multiple openings.
-Always confirm current lumber pricing with your local supplier — prices can shift 15–20% in a few months.
+Very accurate for basic stud count and lumber quantity for simple rectangular walls — it includes studs, top plate, and bottom plate.
+It does not include headers, king studs, trimmers, blocking, corner assemblies, or structural hardware.
+Add 10–15% for simple walls with one door opening, 20–25% for walls with multiple openings.
+Always confirm current lumber pricing with your local supplier.

 Scroll to Top